19hours/sg-statutes/Acts/Income Tax Act.md

 (4) In this section, a qualifying acquisition of ordinary shares in a target company by an acquiring company or an acquiring subsidiary is any of the following:

-(a) an acquisition that results in the acquiring company and its acquiring subsidiaries owning together in total more than 50% of the total number of ordinary shares in the target company where, before the date of the acquisition, such total ownership was 50% or less of the total number of ordinary shares in the target company;
+(a) an acquisition made during the period from 1 April 2010 to 31 March 2015 (both dates inclusive) that results in the acquiring company and its acquiring subsidiaries owning together in total more than 50% of the total number of ordinary shares in the target company where, before the date of the acquisition, such total ownership was 50% or less of the total number of ordinary shares in the target company;

+[Act 2 of 2016 wef 01/04/2015]

 (b) any other acquisition the date of which falls in the same basis period of the acquiring company as that of the acquisition referred to in paragraph (a);

-(c) an acquisition that results in the acquiring company and its acquiring subsidiaries owning together in total 75% or more of the total number of ordinary shares in the target company where —
+(c) an acquisition made during the period from 1 April 2010 to 31 March 2015 (both dates inclusive) that results in the acquiring company and its acquiring subsidiaries owning together in total 75% or more of the total number of ordinary shares in the target company where —

 (i) before the date of the acquisition, such total ownership was more than 50% but less than 75% of the total number of ordinary shares in the target company; and

 (ii) the date of the acquisition does not fall in the same basis period of the acquiring company as the date of the acquisition referred to in paragraph (a);

+[Act 2 of 2016 wef 01/04/2015]

-(d) any other acquisition the date of which falls in the same basis period of the acquiring company as that of the acquisition referred to in paragraph (c),
+(d) any other acquisition the date of which falls in the same basis period of the acquiring company as that of the acquisition referred to in paragraph (c) and is before 1 April 2016,

+[Act 2 of 2016 wef 01/04/2015]

 provided that at the end of that basis period of the acquiring company, such total ownership is more than 50% (in the case of paragraphs (a) and (b)) or 75% or more (in the case of paragraphs (c) and (d)) of the total number of ordinary shares in the target company.

 [29/2010; 22/2011; 29/2012]

+(4A) In this section, and subject to the applicable condition in subsection (4B) being met, each of the following is also a qualifying acquisition of ordinary shares in a target company by an acquiring company or an acquiring subsidiary:

+(a) an acquisition made during the period from 1 April 2015 to 31 March 2020 (both dates inclusive) that results in the acquiring company and its acquiring subsidiaries owning together in total 20% or more but 50% or less of the total number of ordinary shares in the target company, where —

+(i) before the date of the acquisition, such total ownership was less than 20% of the total number of ordinary shares in the target company; and

+(ii) the date of the acquisition does not fall in the same basis period of the acquiring company as the date of the acquisition referred to in paragraph (c);

+(b) any other acquisition made during the period from 1 April 2015 to 31 March 2020 (both dates inclusive) the date of which falls in the same basis period of the acquiring company as that of the acquisition referred to in paragraph (a);

+(c) an acquisition made during the period from 1 April 2015 to 31 March 2020 (both dates inclusive) that results in the acquiring company and its acquiring subsidiaries owning together in total more than 50% of the total number of ordinary shares in the target company where, before the date of the acquisition, such total ownership was 50% or less of the total number of ordinary shares in the target company;

+(d) any other acquisition the date of which falls in the same basis period of the acquiring company as that of the acquisition referred to in paragraph (c);

+(e) an acquisition made on or after 1 April 2015 but before 1 April 2016 that results in the acquiring company and its acquiring subsidiaries owning together in total 75% or more of the total number of ordinary shares in the target company where —

+(i) before the date of the acquisition, such total ownership was more than 50% but less than 75% of the total number of ordinary shares in the target company;

+(ii) the date of the acquisition does not fall in the same basis period of the acquiring company as the date of the acquisition referred to in paragraph (c); and

+(iii) before 1 April 2015 and not earlier than 12 months before the acquisition, the acquiring company or its acquiring subsidiary had made an acquisition of ordinary shares of any amount in the target company;

+(f) any other acquisition the date of which falls in the same basis period of the acquiring company as that of the acquisition referred to in paragraph (e) and is before 1 April 2016.

+[Act 2 of 2016 wef 01/04/2015]

+(4B) In subsection (4A), the conditions are —

+(a) in the case of paragraphs (a) and (b) of that subsection, at the end of that basis period of the acquiring company, the total ownership of ordinary shares in the target company referred to in paragraph (a) of that subsection is between 20% and 50% (both inclusive);

+(b) in the case of paragraphs (c) and (d) of that subsection, at the end of that basis period of the acquiring company, the total ownership of ordinary shares in the target company referred to in paragraph (c) of that subsection is more than 50%;

+(c) in the case of paragraphs (e) and (f) of that subsection, at the end of that basis period of the acquiring company, the total ownership of ordinary shares in the target company referred to in paragraph (e) of that subsection is 75% or more.

+[Act 2 of 2016 wef 01/04/2015]

-(5) An acquiring company may elect for its qualifying acquisitions to be, instead of those referred to in subsection (4)(a) and (b) or subsection (4)(c) and (d), acquisitions of ordinary shares in a target company the dates of which fall in a prescribed period and which include an acquisition referred to in subsection (4)(a) or (c), and the provisions of this section shall apply to the qualifying acquisitions so elected subject to such modifications as may be prescribed.
+(5) An acquiring company may elect for its qualifying acquisitions to be, instead of those referred to in the provisions in the first column of the following table, acquisitions —

-[29/2010]
+(a) the dates of which fall within a prescribed period; and

+(b) which include an acquisition referred to in the provisions set out opposite in the second column of the table,

+and the provisions of this section apply to the acquisitions so elected subject to such modifications as may be prescribed:

+Original acquisitions
+under:

+Elected acquisitions to
+include an acquisition
+under:

+subsection (4)(a) and (b), or subsection (4)(c) and (d)

+subsection (4)(a) or (c)

+subsection (4A)(c) and (d), or subsection (4A)(e) and (f)

+subsection (4A)(c) or (e)

+[Act 2 of 2016 wef 01/04/2015]

+(5A) The election under subsection (5) may only be made for acquisitions made during the period from 1 April 2010 to 31 March 2016 (both dates inclusive).

+[Act 2 of 2016 wef 01/04/2015]

-(6) The election under subsection (5) shall be made by the acquiring company at the time of lodgment of the return of its income for the year of assessment relating to the basis period of the acquiring company in which the date of the acquisition referred to in subsection (4)(a) or (c) falls, or within such further time as the Comptroller may, in his discretion, allow.
+(6) The election under subsection (5) shall be made by the acquiring company at the time of lodgment of the return of its income for the year of assessment relating to the basis period of the acquiring company in which the date of the acquisition referred to in subsection (4)(a) or (c) or subsection (4A)(c) or (e), as the case may be, falls, or within such further time as the Comptroller may, in his discretion, allow.

 [29/2010; 22/2011]

+[Act 2 of 2016 wef 01/04/2015]

 ### Deductions allowable in respect of capital expenditure claimed

-(7) For the purpose of subsection (1) and subject to subsections (11) and (19) and the regulations made under subsection (24), deductions in respect of capital expenditure for a qualifying acquisition of ordinary shares in a target company by an acquiring company or an acquiring subsidiary, as the case may be, are to be allowed as follows:
+(7) For the purpose of subsection (1) and subject to subsections (11), (11A), (11B) and (19) and the regulations made under subsection (24), deductions in respect of capital expenditure for a qualifying acquisition of ordinary shares in a target company by an acquiring company or an acquiring subsidiary, as the case may be, are to be allowed as follows:

-(a) to the extent the capital expenditure is not contingent consideration or, if it is contingent consideration, is incurred in the same basis period of the acquiring company as that in which the date of the acquisition of the shares falls, the deduction allowed shall be the amount specified in subsection (8) for each of 5 successive years of assessment (referred to in this section as the 1st, 2nd, 3rd, 4th and 5th years of assessment, respectively), beginning with the year of assessment relating to the basis period of the acquiring company in which the date of the acquisition of the shares falls; and
+(a) to the extent the capital expenditure is not contingent consideration or, if it is contingent consideration, is incurred in the same basis period of the acquiring company as that in which the date of the acquisition of the shares falls, the deduction allowed shall be the amount specified in subsection (8) for acquisitions referred to in subsection (4), and the amount specified in subsection (8A) for acquisitions referred to in subsection (4A), for each of 5 successive years of assessment (referred to in this section as the 1st, 2nd, 3rd, 4th and 5th years of assessment, respectively), beginning with the year of assessment relating to the basis period of the acquiring company in which the date of the acquisition of the shares falls; and

+[Act 2 of 2016 wef 01/04/2015]

 (b) to the extent the capital expenditure is contingent consideration that is incurred in a basis period of the acquiring company after the basis period of the acquiring company for the 1st year of assessment, the deduction allowed shall be —

-(i) where the contingent consideration is incurred in the basis period of the acquiring company for the 2nd, 3rd or 4th year of assessment, the amount specified in subsection (9) for that year of assessment and for each successive year of assessment up to and including the 5th year of assessment; or
+(i) where the contingent consideration is incurred in the basis period of the acquiring company for the 2nd, 3rd or 4th year of assessment, the amount specified in subsection (9) for acquisitions referred to in subsection (4), and the amount specified in subsection (9A) for acquisitions referred to in subsection (4A), for that year of assessment and for each successive year of assessment up to and including the 5th year of assessment; or

+[Act 2 of 2016 wef 01/04/2015]

-(ii) where the contingent consideration is incurred in the basis period of the acquiring company for the 5th year of assessment or a subsequent year of assessment, the amount specified in subsection (10) for that year of assessment.
+(ii) where the contingent consideration is incurred in the basis period of the acquiring company for the 5th year of assessment or a subsequent year of assessment, the amount specified in subsection (10) for acquisitions referred to in subsection (4), and the amount specified in subsection (10A) for acquisitions referred to in subsection (4A), for that year of assessment.

 [29/2010; 22/2011]

+[Act 2 of 2016 wef 01/04/2015]

-(8) Subject to subsections (13) and (19), the amount referred to in subsection (7)(a) shall be calculated in accordance with the formula
+(8) Subject to subsections (13) and (19), the amount referred to in subsection (7)(a) for an acquisition referred to in subsection (4) shall be calculated in accordance with the formula

 where A